GowthamSk1/GowthamSk1/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on a Flutter app (see 30Day repo)
+- 🔭 I’m currently working on a personal Website
-- 🌱 I’m currently learning AI & Machine Learning
+- 🌱 I’m learning AI & Machine Learning and working on Research Project at UTDallas.
+Related Technologies: 5G, Networking, Reinforcement Learning.
-- 👯 I’m looking to collaborate on anything
+- 👯 I’m looking to collaborate on a personal project
 - 🤔 I’m looking for help with AI & ML
 - 💬 Ask me about anything
 - 📫 How to reach me: gowtham.santhakumar1@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...